 How can we express our gratitude for the many and varied blessings we have received from God?

-We can use these gifts to help others – to serve our parish, to help others our community, to serve our neighbors.
+We can use these gifts to help others – to serve our parish, to help others in our community, to serve our neighbors.

-Dear members and friends of Grace Church,
+Dear Members and Friends of Grace Church,

-In grace, peace, and gratitude.
+In peace, grace, and hope,

 Chairman, Stewardship Committee

 If you would like to review Grace's budget for 2022, please follow this link.